• Skip to primary navigation

 seven freshly baked vegan bagels on crinkled parchment paper.

-The satisfaction of watching those dough rounds transform into perfectly shaped bagels is a delight like no other.
 And let's talk about toppings – whether you're going classic with sesame seeds or going all out with everything bagel seasoning, the creative freedom is all yours.

 Ingredients Needed

-You'll need just 5 basic ingredients to make the dough and the toppings are optional.
+You'll need just 5 basic ingredients to make the dough, and the toppings are optional.
 Here's what you'll need:

 Ingredients to make the bagel dough on a stone table top.